damianiRiccardo90/AngularExamples/Components/Anatomy of a Component.md

 ## Introduction

-Let's create a realistic Angular application that covers the functionalities described in the [https://angular.dev/guide/components](Angular Components guide).
+Let's create a realistic Angular application that covers the functionalities described in the [Angular Components guide](https://angular.dev/guide/components).
 We'll build a simple e-commerce application that includes the following features:
 - Component creation and nesting
 - Component inputs and outputs
 - Lifecycle hooks